You have the power to improve how you sound when you speak.

 This program is NOT for you if:

-- you're looking for extremely detailed guidance on pronouncing every single consonant sound in English (this program talks about vowel sounds, but focuses specifically on word and sentence stress, stress patterns, and thought groups)
+- you're looking for extremely detailed guidance on pronouncing every single consonant sound in English (this program does discuss vowel sounds, but focuses specifically on word and sentence stress, stress patterns, and thought groups)

 - you're not willing to do the practice exercises on a regular basis (serious progress can be made with only 10-15 minutes a day, but you have to do the work)

-- you expect to completely eliminate your accent in just a couple of months (this isn't magic, but rather an effective accent reduction program focused on speaking more clearly)
+- you expect to completely eliminate your accent in just a couple of months (this isn't magic, but with practice you will definitely speak English more clearly)

-- you have trouble understanding my natural speaking speed (this program will help you improve your listening skills, and you can adjust the speed of the videos and follow with the transcripts)
+- you have trouble understanding my natural speaking speed (this program will help you improve your listening skills, and you can adjust the speed of the videos, use captions, and follow with the transcripts)

 Meet Your Guide

-I’m Kim, and I'm an accent reduction and communication coach.
-I work with motivated non-native English speakers who want to sound more natural, more professional, and more fluent in English so that they can achieve their personal, professional, and academic goals.
+I’m Kim, and I'm an accent and communication coach for non-native English speakers.
+I work with motivated professionals who want to sound more natural, more professional, and more fluent at work and in everyday life.

 I know how important it is to be able to connect with other people in a language that isn’t our first.
 I speak Spanish fluently, but I recently realized that my American stress and intonation is causing my accent in Spanish.
 I wish a program like this existed for me!

-I love demystifying the accent reduction process - it IS possible for you and you CAN sound more like a native speaker.
+I love demystifying the American accent - you CAN sound more like a native speaker.
 Nothing inspires me more than watching my clients grow more confident and more comfortable speaking up, and hearing them transform how they sound.

 Here's the truth:

-I know how much you are struggling to reduce your accent all by yourself.
+I know how much you are struggling to improve your accent all by yourself.

 It takes time.
 It takes effort.